sailpoint-oss/sailpoint-cli/cmd/va/get.md

 # Get

-Get a VA configuration from IdentityNow.
+Get a VA configuration from Identity Security Cloud.

 ====